Channel Software

 The core product allows you to sign up resellers (with a configurable qualifier that can gather the initial screening information, and then later ask more detailed questions), explain your reseller program (by levels w/benefits and requirements), allow multiple contacts per location to sign up, take the reseller through the training process and manage all co-op and MDF funds automatically or by manual pre-approval.

-Additional sales and marketing modules allow you to capture leads through Web-based forms and (using rules you setup via checkboxes) automatically assign these leads to your resellers, and even reassign the same lead to a different reseller if the original reseller does not follow up within a pre-assigned period.
+Additional sales and marketing modules allow you to capture leads through Web-based forms and (using rules you set via checkboxes) automatically assign these leads to your resellers, and even reassign the same lead to a different reseller if the original reseller does not follow up within a pre-assigned period.
 Of course, the system automatically pushes fresh lead summary information out via e-mail — encouraging the reseller to log in for additional information and follow-up.
 This is the way to convert leads to sales and ensure a positive ROI for the rest of your promotional efforts — especially with a pile of tradeshow leads.

 The system also allows you to post all of your collateral, sales training material, sales tips, etc. in the Information Center module — even allowing users to rate the value of each file with “stars” (good for marketing feedback so you don’t create what they don’t value), and for other visitors to know where the good stuff is.
 Of course, you can broadcast out to everyone on their personalized home page (which the user can configure at will like “My Yahoo”) or determine what each user sees by group (all platinum level resellers), by type (retail or alliance partner, versus the highest level system integrator), or by individual.